 This is a literary journey into the heart of devotion.
 The easiest and fastest way to any goal is through spending time with someone who has reached that goal themselves.
 The saints of bhakti depicted in the 84 Vaishnavas text are mentors and guides for spiritual seekers.
 Spending time with them by reading this text is satsang: good association.
 This website and project are dedicated to Shyamdas, one of the greatest bhakti translators and transmitters who has ever lived.

-I will be posting excerpts of translations here for all to read as we move along in the text.
-For those who want to go a little deeper with me, I will soon provide online subscription options that will grant full online access to more of the translations, audio files of the stories being read aloud, additional sponsorship opportunities and rewards, and the chance to comment and participate in the creative process, resulting in a published book translation.
+For those who want to go a little deeper, join us on Patreon for full online access to more of the translations, audio files of the stories being read aloud, additional sponsorship opportunities and rewards, and the chance to comment and participate in the creative process, resulting in a published book translation.
 My aim is to also make the original Brajbhasha and Roman transliteration available here along with the English.
 More details coming soon, for anyone interested in being a part of this online community of readers.
 Until then enjoy the opening pages of this sacred book.
 Jai Shri Krishna!

 Similarly, Shri Acharyaji fell under the sway of his devoted follower Damodardas.
-He himself said, “Damala—this path of grace has arisen for you!”
-With this statement he was indicating, “There are a lot of other bhaktas, but I am under your loving sway!”
+He himself said, “Damala!
+This path of grace has arisen for you.”
+With this statement he indicated, “There are a lot of other bhaktas, but I am under your loving sway!”

 Krishna laughs as he drinks milk.